Updated: March 23, 2025 - By: - Categories: Planted aquarium

 High-light plants 65-120 0.7-1.1

-The table is only true for LED lights.
-For old-tech fluorescent lights, you will need nearly triple wattages; 1W/GAL for low, 2W/GAL for medium, and 3W/GAL for high light demanding.
+This table applies to LED lights only.
+For older fluorescent lights, you’ll need nearly triple the wattage: 1W/GAL for low, 2W/GAL for medium, and 3W/GAL for high-light plants.

 Chihiros C2 RGB with Bluetooth Mobile App Control